JellyTitan/Sofle-Pico/README.md

 * @todo Base on the stront build guide - we may be able to omit the level shifter completely?
 (Test with thermal imager?)
 * @todo refresh Gerbers and update path
 * @todo: Update build guide flashing to include pico 'drag and drop' flashing
+* Add UF2 files and update relative path in README.

 ## Punchlist before QMK PR
 * @todo Limit max brightness of the SK6803's